The Department of Behavioral Health (DBH) embraces these values:

 - Provide opportunities to participate in rehabilitation, regardless of disability

 Education.
-DMH takes the following actions to improve the service delivery system:
+DBH takes the following actions to improve the service delivery system:

 - Shares information among consumers, family members, providers and the public